Rodan and Fields Lash Boost Review: Does It Work?

 Our Final Verdict on Rodan and Fields Lash Boost

 As you already know by now, Rodan + Fields Lash Boost scores pretty well in terms of effectiveness.
 And if we based the review on effectiveness alone, we’d give it a five star review.

 But then again, this lash serum – as effective as it is – comes with a really steep price tag.
-At $150 per bottle, it’s about the same price as prescription-strength Latisse!
+At its current price per bottle, it’s about the same price as prescription-strength Latisse!
 And of course, that gives this lash serum the dubious distinction of being the most expensive eyelash growth serum on the market.

 The whole price thing matters, after all – not only because some of us are on a budget but also because eyelash growth serums are an ongoing expense.
 Once you stop using it, your lashes go back to their normal length and nobody needs that.
 Which is why it’s pretty crucial to find a lash growth serum that hits the sweet spot of high effectiveness and affordable enough to purchase every few months.